How to Read the Visa Bulletin to Find Your Priority Date

-If you or your spouse is a green card holder and you’re planning on applying for a marriage-based green card, you’ve probably heard about the visa bulletin.
+If you or your family member is a green card holder and you’re planning on applying for a family-based. green card, you’ve probably heard about the visa bulletin.

 The visa bulletin is issued every month by the Department of State.
 It shows which green card applications can move forward, based on when the I-130 petition that starts the green card process was originally filed.
 It also lets you estimate how long it will take before you will be able to get your green card, based on how quickly the “line” is moving now.
 Once your I-130 petition has been filed, you’ll be able to check the visa bulletin and watch your place in line move forward.

 Everything you need to know about this important monthly update is explained below, but here’s the bottom line for family members seeking green cards: